 Aren’t baths supposed to be relaxing?
 For most of us, yes!
 Others, not so much 😊

-If you’ve ever watched any reno show on tele before, you’ll know that a beautiful bath can often be that jaw-dropping, showstopper piece that can make or break any bathroom renovation.
+If you’ve ever watched any reno show on telly before, you’ll know a beautiful bath can often be that jaw-dropping, showstopper piece that can make or break any bathroom renovation.

-But with thousands of baths in a mind-boggling array of styles, shapes, colours & materials to choose from, you can’t be blamed for feeling a little confused as to which one to buy?
+But with thousands of baths in a mind-boggling array of styles, shapes, colours and materials to choose from, you can’t be blamed for feeling a little confused as to which one to buy.

 THE MAIN STYLES OF BATHS

 I think we can all say we’ve all sat in this type of bath before!
-Traditionally, inset baths have been the most common type of bath in Aussie homes, until the freestanding bath (more on this next) came along & stole its thunder.
-With this type of bath, your tub sits in a timber or brick frame, which is then usually tiled over the top.
+Traditionally, inset baths have been the most common type of bath in Aussie homes, until the freestanding bath (more on this next) came along and stole its thunder.
+With this type of bath, your tub sits in a timber or brick frame which is then usually tiled over the top.

-Inset baths can be very stylish with the right tiling, are practical as they have a ledge to put your accessories on & are generally pretty easy to clean.
-They’re also great space savers if your bathroom is on the smallish side, giving you the option to have a shower over bath combo.
+Inset baths can be very stylish with the right tiling, are practical as they have a ledge to put your accessories on and are generally pretty easy to clean.
+They’re also great space-savers if your bathroom is on the smallish side, giving you the option to have a shower-over-bath combo.

 As the name suggests, this is a bath that sits on your bathroom floor with no walls or frame to support it.

-Freestanding baths have grown in popularity over the last 10 years, simply because they look so damn good – and these days everyone wants an Insta-worthy bathroom!
+Freestanding baths have grown in popularity over the last decade, simply because they look so damn good – and these days everyone wants an Insta-worthy bathroom!
 They’re also easy to install with no framing or tiling required.

 The only downside of this type of bath is that they generally don’t have room to store your toiletries, accessories or your wine!
 But this can be easily solved by investing in a caddy shelf that sits over the top of the bath, having a table nearby or even a wall niche.

-Very similar to your standard back to wall bath, this type of bath is designed to be pushed into a corner of a bathroom for the ultimate space saving bath.
+Very similar to your standard back to wall bath, this type of bath is designed to be pushed into a corner of a bathroom so is the ultimate space-saving option.

-Available in a left- or right-hand corner configuration, this bath comes with 2 flat sides on it, that can be pushed right into a corner with the remaining sides normally curved for that freestanding bath look.
+Available in a left- or right-hand corner configuration, this style of bath comes with two flat sides that can be pushed right into a corner with the remaining sides – normally curved – creating that freestanding bath look.

-No doubt you’ll be familiar with corner baths … Perhaps you grew up in a household with one of these present when you were younger?
-Less popular these days, corner baths are often triangular in shape & normally pushed into one corner of your bathroom.
+No doubt you’ll be familiar with corner baths… perhaps you grew up in a household with one of these present when you were younger?
+Less popular these days, corner baths are often triangular in shape and normally pushed into one corner of your bathroom.

-These types of baths are great for those who want a bigger bath to relax in & often feature accessories like massage jets for a more spa-like experience.
+These types of baths are great for those who want a bigger bath to relax in, and often feature accessories such as massage jets for a more spa-like experience.
 The downsides are, they take up a lot of space so you’ll need a bigger bathroom to house one of these units.
 They also don’t look as sleek as freestanding baths so are less fashionable these days.
 Cleaning can also be a lot trickier with a bigger, deeper bath so take this into consideration, especially if you aren’t that flexible!

 CONSIDER YOUR BATH MATERIAL

-The most common – and budget friendly – materials for baths these days is acrylic, fibreglass or enamelled steel.
-These options mean baths are now lightweight & durable, and surprisingly, they’re pretty good at keeping your water warm so you can soak in the tub for a while.
+The most common – and budget-friendly – materials for baths these days are acrylic, fibreglass or enamelled steel.
+These options mean baths are now lightweight and durable, and surprisingly they’re pretty good at keeping your water warm so you can soak in the tub for a while.

-For those with bigger budgets, the options are seemingly endless, including stone, stone composite, porcelain, concrete, cast polymer, copper, timber, steel & solid surfaces like Corian.
+For those with bigger budgets the options are seemingly endless, including stone, stone composite, porcelain, concrete, cast polymer, copper, timber, steel and solid surfaces such as Corian.
 There’s even cast iron, but it’s come a long way from the days of old!

 - Size matters

-A freestanding bath usually isn’t the best option for smaller bathrooms, as it requires more space, needing at least 100mm each side of its perimeter for cleaning.
-Inset / recessed baths or back to wall freestanding baths are great for smaller bathrooms as they tuck in directly against your walls.
+A freestanding bath usually isn’t the best option for smaller bathrooms as it requires more space, needing at least 100mm each side of its perimeter for cleaning.
+Inset/recessed baths or back to wall freestanding baths are great for smaller bathrooms as they tuck in neatly against your walls.

 Before you buy your bath, record all your bathroom measurements on paper including the width of your doorway to make sure you can actually get the bath into your room.
 Lots of people get tripped up right there!
-When you’re looking at baths, make sure you look at the length, width & height of the bath so its scaled proportionately to the size of your room.
+When you’re looking at options make sure you look at the length, width and height of the bath so it’s scaled proportionately to the size of your room.

-There’s no avoiding it, good looking fixtures & fittings play a huge part in a bathroom that is sure to impress people.
-Select a bath that looks good but also suits the style of your bathroom & your home generally.
+There’s no avoiding it, good-looking fixtures and fittings play a huge part in a bathroom that’s sure to impress.
+Select a bath that looks good but also suits the style of your bathroom and your home generally.

-Some baths – such as stone or cast iron – can weigh hundreds of kilograms, & that’s before you add any water.
+Some baths – such as stone or cast iron – can weigh hundreds of kilograms, and that’s before you add any water.

 You want your bath to look good, but it also needs to be practical.
 Think about who is using the bath – whether it’s your whole family or just you.
-Your bath needs to suit the needs of its users, in terms of being able to get in & out of it easily, wash yourself properly & relaxing if you choose to.
+Your bath needs to suit the needs of its users, in terms of being able to get in and out of it easily, wash yourself properly, and relaxing if you choose too.
 Your bath should also be practical in terms of heat retention.
-There’s nothing more frustrating than wanting to take a long soak in your bath but having to top up the hot water every 5 minutes!
+There’s nothing more frustrating than wanting to take a long soak in your bath but having to top up the hot water every five minutes!
 Don’t assume all baths tick these boxes.
 You’ll also need to consider how practical it is for ease of cleaning.

 A lot of people love their baths for pure relaxation purposes.
-If you’re on the taller side, you’ll want a longer bath so you don’t have to fold yourself up in the bath.
+If you’re on the taller side, you’ll want a longer bath so you don’t have to fold yourself up once in.

 Ergonomics are also important so check out the inside shape of the bath so you can lay in it comfortably.
-Some baths are straight up & down with no curves to lay your body against.
-Guaranteed to give you a crook neck or back for sure.
+Some baths are straight up and down with no curves to lay your body against – guaranteed to give you a crook neck or back for sure!